1930 United States Senate election in Illinois

 The 1930 United States Senate election in Illinois took place on November 4, 1930.

 Incumbent Republican Charles S. Deneen was unseated in the Republican Party's primary election.
 Democrat J. Hamilton Lewis, who previously held this Senate seat from 1913 to 1919, won a second nonconsecutive term.

-This election was notable as being among first instances in which a major party nominated a female candidate for United States Senate, (Note: While many sources (such as the official United States Congressional biography of McCormick) incorrectly recount her as having been the first-ever woman to receive a major party nomination for the U.S. Senate, Jessie Jack Hooper had previously received the Democratic Party nomination in the 1922 United States Senate election in Wisconsin) with Ruth Hanna McCormick (the widow of Medill McCormick –Deneen's predecessor in this seat) becoming the Republican nominee after defeating Deneen in the Republican party's primary election.
+This election was notable as being among first instances in which a major party nominated a female candidate for United States Senate, (Note: While many sources (such as the official United States Congressional biography of McCormick) recount her as having been the first-ever woman to receive a major party nomination for the U.S. Senate, Jessie Jack Hooper had previously received the Democratic Party nomination in the 1922 United States Senate election in Wisconsin While Wisconsin politics were dominated (at the time) by the Republican Party, Democrats were nationally a major party in 1922, making the assertion about McCormick imprecise) with Ruth Hanna McCormick (the widow of Medill McCormick –Deneen's predecessor in this seat) becoming the Republican nominee after defeating Deneen in the Republican party's primary election.

-This was the first time since the Seventeenth Amendment to the United States Constitution made U.S. senators popularly elected that a Democrat won a U.S. Senate election in the state of Illinois.
+This was the first time since the Seventeenth Amendment made U.S. senators popularly elected that a Democrat won a U.S. Senate election in the state of Illinois.